Clean Air for Jobsite Safety

 On September 23rd, 2017 OSHA will begin enforcing the final ruling intended to limit exposure for Construction and General Industry to respirable Crystalline Silica.

-Final ruling has several key provisions:
+The final ruling has several key provisions:

 - Reduces the permissible exposure limit (PEL) by 80% to 50 micrograms per cubic meter of air